Chapter 8: Network Virtualization

 The second is SR-IOV (Single Root IO Virtualization), a hardware feature designed to improve IO performance between VMs and the outside world.
 The basic idea is that a single physical NIC presents itself to the hypervisor as a set of virtual NICs, each of which has its own set of resources.
 Each VM could then have its own virtual NIC, and bypass the hypervisor completely, which in principle would improve performance.
 However, this isn’t really a useful approach for network virtualization, because the virtual switch is bypassed.
 Much of the value of network virtualization comes from the flexibility of a programmable virtual switch, so bypassing it runs counter to the direction of network virtualization.

 On the other hand, there is value in recognizing that the NIC has a role to play in the end-to-end story.
 There is a long tradition of offloading certain functions from the server to the NIC, with TCP Segmentation Offload (TSO) being a notable example.
 As NICs have gained more capability in recent years with the rise of SmartNICs, the potential exists to move more of the vSwitch capability to the NIC with a potential performance gain.
-The challenge is one of trading flexibility for performance, as SmartNICs are still more resource-constrained than a general purpose CPU.
-The latest generation of SmartNICs are reaching a level of sophistication where offloading some or all of the vSwitch functions could be effective.2
+The challenge is in trading flexibility for performance, as SmartNICs are still more resource-constrained than general-purpose CPUs.
+The latest generation of SmartNICs is reaching a level of sophistication where offloading some or all of the vSwitch functions could be effective.2

 As an aside, P4 is gaining traction as a way to program SmartNICs, suggesting the possibility of convergence in how the data plane—whether implemented as a vSwitch, a SmartNIC, or a bare-metal switch—exports its capabilities to the control plane.